How it all got started…

 Below is a selection of some of the happy mail I’ve sent over the last several years.
 I’ll update it periodically.
 You can also find lots more of my own and other people’s happy mail on Pinterest.
 Or check back here every so often.
 I’ll add new happy mail pieces at the top.

-*2020 Covid-19 update – given we are at the beginning of this pandemic I have dialed back sending my usual happy mail.
+Given we are at the beginning of this pandemic I have dialed back sending my usual happy mail.
 Too many people touching and potentially breathing on exposed items.
-So instead my boxes now have “themed” sets of stamps.
-It is really fun to play around with my stamp collection for packages, especially those I send to people in the military.

 Themed Stamps on Boxes

 The great (and grape) outdoors themed stamps.

 Animals, real and imagined, as the theme for this package.

 This package’s theme was out of this world, or for the most part the solar system.

 This was a very loose TV and movie themed parcel.
 The penguins were for National Geographic, the chair, lamp and necklace for Antiques Roadshow, and the pear for the cooking channel.